-it is somehow sad that we demonise the birds, race ourselves in expressing our hatred for these creatures. it’s easy to blame the bird, they cannot talk back, defend themselves. seagulls interact with humans for two reasons, food and protecting their nests and chicks. it’s worth remembering, next time we come into an unwanted and possibly not very friendly encounter with these birds.
+It is somehow sad that we demonise the birds, race ourselves in expressing our hatred for these creatures.
+It’s easy to blame the bird: they cannot talk back, defend themselves.
+Seagulls interact with humans for two reasons, food and protecting their nests and chicks.
+It’s worth remembering, next time we come into an unwanted and possibly not very friendly encounter with these birds.

-it’s remarkable, how the birds have adjusted to the city life. how they now prefer to ‘hunt’ for an ice cream, than hunt in the wild. how they discovered that the huge amount of food waste, left behind by the thousands of visitors, is an easily accessible and quite filling pick, helping them sustain themselves without an effort of going out to the open sea. apparently, it wasn’t until the 1930s when they started nesting in urban areas. the raise in human population density after the war meant more buildings, which were increasingly seen by the birds as the perfect nesting grounds, where they could be safe from predators. it’s us, humans, who have taught the birds to start associating us with food, which now poses a problem sometimes, as the seagull attacks are more and more common.
+It’s remarkable, how the birds have adjusted to city life: how they now prefer to ‘hunt’ for ice cream than hunt in the wild, how they discovered that food waste, left behind by the thousands of visitors, is an easily accessible and quite filling pick, helping them sustain themselves without an effort of going out to the open sea.
+Apparently, it wasn’t until the 1930s when they started nesting in urban areas.
+The rise in human population density after the war meant more buildings, which were increasingly seen by the birds as the perfect nesting grounds, where they could be safe from predators.
+It’s us, humans, who have taught the birds to start associating us with food, which now poses a problem sometimes, as the seagull attacks are more and more common.

-below, a gallery full of majestic seagulls, getting about their daily activities on one October afternoon.
+Below, a gallery full of majestic seagulls, getting about their daily activities on one October afternoon.